pace-neutrons/Euphonic/doc/source/refactor.rst

 - Some attributes are now pint ``Quantity`` objects to ensure they have the correct units. e.g. ``ForceConstants.dielectric``
 - All objects have ``from_dict`` methods
+- New objects have been created to store data, rather than being stored as arrays in the ForceConstants or QPointPhononModes objects.
+This includes ``DebyeWaller``, ``StructureFactor``
 - ``BandsData`` and the ability to read CASTEP .bands files has been removed.
   This will be implemented in another project.
 Get in contact for details.